Citizen Science: Good for the People, Good for the Earth

 A great article on how important Citizen Science is.
 Written by Erinn Pollock, a student of Paul Smith’s College.

-In March, Adirondack Research started six weeks of surveys in the Lake George area searching for hemlock woolly adelgid... read more
+In March, Adirondack Research started six weeks of surveys in the Lake George area searching for hemlock woolly adelgid (HWA).... read more